Find Affordable College Courses

 13 Yearly Graduations

-Florida State University comes in at #18 on our list of the most popular colleges offering doctor's degrees in public administration and social service.
+Florida State University is the 18th most popular school in the nation for students seeking a doctor's degree in public administration & social service.
 Each year, around 43,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
-During the 2020-2021 academic year, 13 people received their doctor's degree in public administration and social service from Florida State.
+During the most recent year for which we have data, 13 people received their doctor's degree in public administration & social service from Florida State.
+Of these students, 67% were women and 22% were members of underrepresented racial-ethnic groups.
+Florida State University public administration & social service graduates who receive their doctor's degree go on to jobs earning a median salary of $82,087.

 Major Annual Degrees Awarded